Eliminating credit card fees makes your donation go further.

 The video is just 2 minutes of your time, but has tons of information (literally).

 In this Picture: One Mayor, one Rotary Club President, two Ukrainian Relief Organization representatives, a Polish Ambassador to Georgia (the country) , a Rotarian in charge of our Child trauma center, and us (Lisa, Alex, Susan and Steve) - It takes a lot of meetings to coordinate for effective relief.
 The Ukrainians traveled for 8 hours to meet with us.

 While vacationing in Berlin, Germany, Wen made a special trip to meet us in Zamosc, Poland.
-He was impressed by our people to people effort and will be writing an article about us for the February issue.
+He was impressed by our people to people effort and wrote an article about us for the February 2023 issue.
 There are 1.3 Milion Rotarians world-wide.
 That's quite an audience!
-We hope to leverage the news into more funding so we can continues our work.
+We have been leveraging this news into more funding so we can continues our work.
 Can you help?